ptmt/ptmt.github.com/_posts/2016-02-21-react-native-one-year-later.md

 # Stage Two: Obsession

-After first two weeks there is only pure joy.
-The documentation is inconsistent, doesn't matter (there is an [awesome UIExplorer](https://github.com/facebook/react-native/blob/master/Examples/UIExplorer/ClipboardExample.js#L33)).
+After first two weeks there is only pure joy in the blood.
+The documentation is inconsistent, but doesn't matter (there is an [awesome UIExplorer](https://github.com/facebook/react-native/blob/master/Examples/UIExplorer/ClipboardExample.js#L33)).
 Best practices doesn't exist: doesn't matter, some of such could be ported from the web, some could be used from other native frameworks.
 Not enough plugins: doesn't matter.
-You can write a plugin by yourself.
+You can write a plugin that you need by yourself.
+Apple has released new APIs for 3D Touch Quick Actions.
+Not a problem.
+You need more complicated maps than you get out-of-the-box?
+Let's wrap into JS APIs some advanced native implementation.

-My first sensible [pull request](https://github.com/facebook/react-native/pull/1318) takes a few weeks of the fun process of contributing.
+It's inevitable that you soon get your first sensible [pull request](https://github.com/facebook/react-native/pull/1318) which could take a few weeks of the fun process of contributing.
 Important lesson how to be more careful, after all.
 Objective C still scares sometimes, but it doesn't look weird anymore.
 Patterns, paradigms, idioms which were formed over decades.
-It's a new for you, unknown language which could teach you a lot.
+It's a new, unknown language which could teach you a lot and refresh sweet memories of pure C.

+You are full of energy.
 It's kind of strange that ObjC doesn't have a strict popular linters like `eslint` and `jscs`, enforcing code styles.
 You even try [some of them](https://github.com/facebook/react-native/pull/1916), no luck:

 ```
 React/Views/RCTNavItem.m:53:3: ivar assignment outside accessors or init P2